tBaxter/Tango/README.md

 Install via pip:
     pip install git+https://github.com/tBaxter/Tango.git

-Add the apps you want to installed_apps:
+Add the apps you want to installed_apps.
+You really should add tango_shared, as a lot relies on it.
     INSTALLED_APPS = (
         ...
         'articles',
         'galleries',
-        'contact_manager'
+        'contact_manager',
+        'tango_shared'
     )

 Run syncdb or South.